2Yr·

 https://de.marketscreener.com/kurs/aktie/CLINUVEL-PHARMACEUTICALS-488895/fundamentals/

-In the Traderfox terminal, you can find the AQQS score at the very bottom of the overview, which shows the past sales and EBIT growth on a 3-year, as well as 10-year horizon.
+In the Traderfox Terminal, at the bottom of the overview, you will find the AQQS score, which shows past sales and EBIT growth on a 3-year, as well as 10-year horizon.

 https://aktie.traderfox.com/visualizations/AU000000CUV3/EI/clinuvel-pharmaceuticals-ltd

 In addition, the "magic Link 2" gives you historical overviews of growth rates per sector/country.
-Finally, you should also review the published annual report and quarterly reports, as the company's internal forecasts are often mentioned there.
+Finally, you should also look through the published annual report and quarterly reports, as the company's internal forecasts are often mentioned there.

-All bundled together then results in the growth rate that I use in the PEG or DCF method.
-In my analyses I always show you an excerpt (under the heading key figures):
+Combining all of this results in the growth rate that I use in the PEG or DCF method.
+I always show you an excerpt in my analyses (under the heading Key figures):

 https://app.getquin.com/activity/MEUdUaDMjl?lang=de&utm_source=sharing

-Of course, you can derive growth rates based on market forecasts or industry estimates on various platforms and show them even more accurately.
-In the end, it is always possible to be more exact or more complicated.
+Of course, you can derive growth rates based on market forecasts or industry estimates on various platforms and present them even more precisely.
+In the end, it can always be more precise or more complicated.
 Which way you choose is up to you.

--Perpetual Growth Rate: The DCF calculation still requires the Perpetual Growth Rate, with which the "infinite growth" is defined.
-I would use the historical inflation rate or GDP rate as a guide.
-If the given rate is higher than GDP, one would assume that the company will outperform economic growth "forever".
+-Perpetual growth rate: The DCF calculation still requires the perpetual growth rate, which is used to define "infinite growth".
+I would base this on the historical inflation rate or GDP rate.
+If the specified rate is higher than GDP, it is assumed that the company will "forever" outperform economic growth.

-Cost of capital can be determined using the WACC (Weighted Average Cost of Capital) method and represents the discount rate used to discount cash flows in DCFM.
-Thus, the future cash flows (free cash flows) of a company are not simply summed up to determine the discounted cash flow.
+Capital costs can be determined using the WACC method (Weighted Average Cost of Capital) and represent the discount rate used to discount the cash flows in the DCFM.
+The future cash flows (free cash flows) of a company are not simply added together to determine the discounted cash flow.
 They are discounted with reference to their respective year of origin.
 Discounting means that the present value of a future payment is determined.
-The WACC rate distinguishes between the cost of debt (basically consisting of interest + default risk) and the cost of equity.
+A distinction is made in the WACC interest rate between borrowing costs (generally consisting of interest + default risk) and equity costs.
 The discount rate can be determined using the CAPM [2].
 The interest rate for borrowing costs is quite simple to determine.
 The so-called risk-free interest rate can be derived from the interest rate of 10-year government bonds (EU or USA) or the LIBOR [3], which would correspond to a standard market interest rate.
-To this is added a risk premium for default risks.
-Depending on the balance sheet structure, the weighting of the two components is then carried out (EC vs FC).
-However, I do not want to go into too much detail here.
-The subject can seem very complex for newcomers.
+A risk premium for default risks is also added.
+The weighting of the two components (equity vs. debt) then depends on the balance sheet structure.
+However, I don't want to go into too much detail here.
+The topic can seem very complex for newcomers.
 Basically, the following formula applies:

 WACC (Cost of Capital) = E/V * ce + D/V * cd * (1-tr)